 Set src = Workbooks.Open(file.Path, True, True)

-Now, I have the source file, I’ll get the total rows and columns from the file.
+Now, with the source file opened, I’ll get the total rows and columns from the file.
 Look at the UsedRange property.
 I don’t want to loop unnecessary through all the rows and columns.

 iTotalRows = src.Worksheets("sheet1").UsedRange.Rows.Count iTotalCols = src.Worksheets("sheet1").UsedRange.Columns.Count

 That’s it.
-Now read each cell’s value in the source and write to the Master file.
+Now read each cell’s value in the source and write it to the Master file.

 Thanks for reading.